 Painting for me is a means of creating, of experimenting and exploring different media to achieve fascinating results.

-As an environmentally conscious human being, I try to incorporate found objects into my work, making them rich with texture, and meaningful with emotions and memories.
-Eclectic as they may seem, they all come together in using what lies around me, what isn’t discarded… I want to protect, rescue and revive.
+As an environmentally-conscious human being, I also find myself gravitating to incorporate found objects into my work, making them even richer with texture, and meaningful with emotions and memories.
+Eclectic as they may seem, they all come together in using what lies around me, what isn’t discarded.
+I want to protect, rescue and revive.